sgl-project/ome/oeps/0005-mcp-support/README.md

 ## Evolution Path

 This proposal takes a **balanced approach** to MCP support in OME.
-We start with v1alpha1 hybrid architecture that provides 80-90% of multi-tenancy benefits at 50% complexity, then evolve to more advanced patterns only when validated needs emerge.
+We start with v1alpha1 hybrid architecture that **provides 80-90% of multi-tenancy benefits at 50% of full Gateway API complexity**, then evolve to more advanced patterns only when validated needs emerge.

+**Why 80-90%?** This estimate is based on analysis of multi-tenancy requirements:
+- ✅ **Achieved (90%)**: Namespace isolation, policy hierarchy (gateway + route), RBAC separation, auto-discovery, embedded policies, traffic splitting, tool-based routing
+- ✅ **Deferred to v1beta1 (10%)**: Cross-namespace sharing (ReferenceGrant), separate Policy CRDs, explicit Gateway lifecycle management
+- **Complexity Reduction**: 2 CRDs (MCPServer, MCPRoute) vs 5 CRDs in full Gateway API (Gateway, GatewayClass, HTTPRoute, Policy×3), no parentRef attachment complexity, no cross-namespace ReferenceGrant

 ### v1alpha1